Equivariant symmetry-aware head pose estimation for fetal MRI: Experiments and Results

-\paragraph{Research} E(3)-Pose accurately predicts pose and significantly outperforms other direct pose regression methods, showcasing the advantage of modeling rotational equivariance.
-E(3)-Pose is outperformed by template-based methods on dHCP test data, where the intensity distribution of the input volume is similar to the template at higher resolution and SNR, eliminating alignment ambiguities.
-Here, template registration is able to effectively exploit the information advantage of a subject-specific template \textit{aligned to the GT pose}.
-The accuracy of Fetal-Align indicates that precise landmark detection supports reliable computation of the head pose, consistent with our landmark-based GT pose definition (Appendix~\ref{sec:annotations}).
+E(3)-Pose accurately predicts pose and significantly outperforms other direct pose regression methods, showcasing the advantage of modeling rotational equivariance.
+The relative rankings of 3DPose-Net, 6DRep, and RbR highlight the stability gains of estimating continuous and higher-dimensional rotation parametrizations~\cite{zhou2019}.
+E(3)-Pose takes advantage of this concept by regressing a continuous, overcomplete output.
+On Research-Fetal test volumes, Fetal-Align demonstrates similar performance to E(3)-Pose, indicating that precise eye segmentation supports reliable pose estimation that is consistent with our landmark-based GT pose definition (Appendix~\ref{sec:annotations}).
+E(3)-Pose is outperformed by template-based methods on dHCP test volumes, where the high-quality intensity distributions of the input and template are almost the same, eliminating alignment ambiguities.
+As a result, these methods effectively exploit the (unfair) information advantage of a subject-specific template already aligned to the GT pose.
+Furthermore, the 1.8s inference time of FireANTs (c.f.
+0.3s for E(3)-Pose) prohibits clinical deployment.